 - 13. Abbreviated Land Acquisition and Resettlement Plan.
 Where impacts on the entire displaced population are minor, or fewer than 200 people are displaced, the Client may, with the prior approval of the Bank, prepare an abbreviated LARP/LAP/RP, covering such elements as the Bank may specify.
 Impacts are considered "minor" if the affected people are not physically displaced and less than 10 percent of their productive assets are lost. - 14.
 Land Acquisition and Resettlement Planning Framework.
-If (a) the Project is likely to involve Involuntary Resettlement but consists of a program or series of activities whose details are not yet identified at the time the Project is approved by the Bank or (b) in exceptional circumstances, duly justified by the Client, the Bank determines that the environmental and social assessment of identified Project activities involving Involuntary Resettlement may be conducted using the phased approach under the Environmental and Social Policy (ESP), Section E, Special Circumstances, prepare a framework to address such Involuntary Resettlement (which may be referred to variously as a Land Acquisition and Resettlement Planning Framework (LARPF), Land Acquisition Planning Framework (LAPF) or Resettlement Planning Framework (RPF)).
+If (a) the Project is likely to involve Involuntary Resettlement but consists of a program or series of activities whose details are not yet identified at the time the Project is approved by the Bank or (b) in exceptional circumstances, duly justified by the Client, the Bank determines that the environmental and social assessment of identified Project activities involving Involuntary Resettlement may be conducted using the phased approach under the Environmental and Social Policy (ESP), Section VI, Environmental and Social Assessment by the Client, Section E, Special Circumstances, prepare a framework to address such Involuntary Resettlement (which may be referred to variously as a Land Acquisition and Resettlement Planning Framework (LARPF), Land Acquisition Planning Framework (LAPF) or Resettlement Planning Framework (RPF)).
 Prepare the LARP/LAP/RP or abbreviated LARP/LAP/RP, as described in (b) and (c) above, as early as feasible during development of the activities, in conformity with the LARPF/LAPF/RPF approved by the Bank. - 15.
 Proportionality.
 Design and implement the LARP/LAP/RP, and if applicable, the LARPF/LAPF/RPF, in a manner that is proportional to the extent and degree of the impacts.
 The degree of impacts is determined by: (a) the scope of physical and economic displacement; and (b) the vulnerability of the persons to be displaced by the Project. - 16.
 Use of Land Aggregators.
 If the Client wishes to use the services of a local land aggregator or other third party to acquire land needed for the Project, address the proposed process in the LARP/LAP/RP and/or LARPF/LAPF/RPF.
 Any such land acquisition activities must meet the requirements of this ESS 2 and require prior Bank approval.
 These requirements are reflected in the agreement between the Client and the third party.
-The Client may require the third party to pay the costs of land acquisition and compensation; but the Client remains fully responsible for proper application of this ESS 2 and is required to assume all the other costs associated with the environmental and social impacts of the land acquisition, as required under this ESS 2, including, but not limited to, livelihood restoration and resettlement, and assumes responsibility for establishing and maintaining the GRM.
+The Client may require the third party to pay the costs of land acquisition and compensation; but the Client remains fully responsible for proper application of this ESS 2 and is required to assume all the other costs associated with the environmental and social impacts of the land acquisition,